shellbro/dockerfile-dropbox/README.md

 dropbox status
 ```

-# Auto-update issue

-Unfortunately, it happens that Dropbox tries to uppdate itself inside
-a container periodically but that process fails when running inside a container.
-You can see when this happens by running `dropbox status` or
-`docker logs dropbox` command.
-The only workaround I know about at the moment
-is to follow the procedure of manual Dropbox update from the section below.

 # Manual update

-Every time this image is built, the latest Dropbox version is utilized.
-I rebuild this image each time the new Dropbox version is released.
-To update
+Shortly after each new version of Dropbox is released I update this image
-your setup just run:
+utilizing the latest Dropbox version available.
+To update your setup just run:

 ```
-docker pull shellbro/dropbox
 docker stop dropbox
 docker rm dropbox
+docker pull shellbro/dropbox
 ```

-and start your container from the new image as in the `Quick start` section.
+and start your container from the new image like in the `Quick start` sections.

+# Auto-update issue

+Unfortunately, it happens that Dropbox tries to update itself inside
+a container after it detects that update is available but that process fails
+when running inside a container.
+You can check that this is the case by running
+`dropbox status` or `docker logs dropbox` command.
+The only workaround I know
+about at the moment is to follow the procedure of manual Dropbox update from the
+section above after each Dropbox release.